mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-15.md

 **Executing the Callback:**

-The callback function gets executed, and it can access the event object directly from the Heap memory.
-After execution, the callback is removed from the Call Stack, and the Heap memory occupied by the event object is cleared if no longer needed.
+The callback executes and accesses the event object.
+After the callback finishes, the event object becomes eligible for garbage collection if no references remain.
+The actual memory cleanup happens later when the garbage collector runs.

 # 10 .
 How does the console Web API work?